Dungyichao/OPC_Data_Access/README.md

         </tr>
         <tr>
             <td align="center">Automatic mode (AUT or AUTO)</td>
             <td align="left">also called "closed-loop control" is where the control element is controlled by the controller (not a human, definitely).
-It checks the process, compares it to the setpoint and adjusts the control valve to bring the process back to the setpoint.
-Controller automatically adjusts its output to try to keep PV = SP.
+It checks the process, compares it to the setpoint and adjusts the control valve to bring the process back to the setpoint. </br></br>Controller automatically adjusts its output to try to keep PV = SP.
 Set point value set “locally” by human operator.</td>
         </tr>
         <tr>
             <td align="center">Cascade mode (CAS)</td>
             <td align="left">Cascade control is not a mode.
 It's a control scheme like Feedback, Feedforward, and Ratio control.
 Cascade control always involves two controllers each measuring separate but inter-related processes.
 One controller is the master and the other is the slave.
-The master provides the setpoint being used by the slave.
-Controller automatically adjusts its output to try to keep PV = SP.
+The master provides the set point being used by the slave. </br></br>Controller automatically adjusts its output to try to keep PV = SP.
 Set point value set “remotely” by primary (master) controller.</td>
         </tr>
     </tbody>
 </table>